ONSdigital/eq-survey-runner/README.md

 ## Updating / Installing dependencies

-We make use of python pip's support for only installing packages if their md5 hash matches a known good value.
+We make use of python pip's support for only installing packages if the SHA256 hash of the package matches a known good value.
 To add a new dependency, try installing the `hashin` python package that calculates a hash and adds it to the local `requirements.txt`.
 When installing the dependencies, always use `--require-hashes` to force this check on downloaded packages.